SeanRoy/lambda-maven-plugin/README.md

 * `runtime` Defaults to Java8 Specifies whether this is Java8 or NodeJs code.
 * `timeout` Defaults to 60 seconds The amount of time in which the function is allowed to run.
 * `memorySize` Defaults to 128M NOTE: Please review the AWS Lambda documentation on this setting as it could have an impact on your billing.
+* `vpcSecurityGroupIds` OPTIONAL A list of one or more ids corresponding to the security groups protecting access to your AWS VPC.
+* `vpcSubnetIds` OPTIONAL A list of subnet ids within your AWS VPC.

 ### Credentials
 Your AWS credentials may be set on the command line or in the plugin configuration.
 If `accessKey` and